Use-case paths for validation, isolation, deployment, and scale

 Cross-platform consistency validation

-Verify that one profile stays aligned across Windows, macOS, Linux, and Android before it reaches production.
+Verify that one profile stays aligned across Windows, macOS, and Linux hosts, and validate Android-target emulation before it reaches production.

 - Test the same profile across multiple operating systems